kristina-hub/predicting-market-triggers/README.md

 ## Examples of Use Cases

 1. Considers social media (e.g. Twitter, Facebook) and other types (e.g. Global News, Stock News)
-2. Uses fast and slow media types to detect macro-trends so that we can assess impact scenarios to various portfolios
+2. Uses fast and slow media types to detect macro-trends so that we can assess the impact on various portfolios
-3. Groups events in a trend based on how this will affect the markets and more specifically, individual asset classes
+3. Groups events in a trend based on how this will affect the markets and individual asset classes
 4. Builds a product that could help us evaluate potential “macro trends” and their impact on stocks

 ## Installation